As we sail through summer, we must remember that fall tends to be one of the peak times during the year for employee turnover.

 If every hiring decision from this point forward is rooted in a clear vision of the desired culture, you’ll add exponentially to any other efforts to develop culture.

 How to Do It

-To hire people that move your culture forward you need a picture of what your current culture looks like.
-Once you’ve determined that, you can then identify the gaps between where you are now and that desired state.
+To hire people that move your culture forward, you need a picture of what your current culture looks like.
+Once you’ve determined that, you will be able to identify the gaps between where you are now and that desired state.

-Back to our example, our manufacturing firm chooses to look for candidates with a background in customer focused industries such as retail and screen candidates for competence in and traits of effective customer service.
-They also seek out individuals who have worked in a culture of empowerment and therefore are comfortable taking on more responsibility for decision making.
+Back to our example– our manufacturing firm chooses to look for candidates with a background in customer-focused industries, such as retail, and screen candidates for competence in effective customer service.
+They also seek out individuals who have worked in a culture of empowerment and are therefore comfortable taking on more responsibility for decision making.